artefactual/archivematica-docs/user-manual/transfer/transfer.rst

   such as ampersands.
 For more information, see :ref:`Clean up names
   <clean-up-names>`.

-* **Identify file format**: allows the user to choose between various format identification tools, or to skip format identification at this stage.
+* **Identify file format**: allows the user to choose whether or not to identify file formats.
+Selecting "Yes" will prompt the enabled file identification command to run.
 See :ref:`Identification <identification>` for more information.

 * **Extract packages**: extracts contents from zipped or otherwise packaged files.
 See :ref:`Extraction <extraction>` for more information.